Derek-Wds/MAD-VAE/README.md

 # Ideas
 * Paper: [https://arxiv.org/pdf/1909.08072.pdf](https://arxiv.org/pdf/1909.08072.pdf)
 * Use VAE to denoise.
-* Use VAE to denoise + generate adversarial noise.
+* Use robust manifold defenses.

 Test Case:
 * Use pytorch pretrained CNN as classifier, and use ImageNet as dataset